What is a prepaid debit card?

 The three components of understanding how prepaid debit cards work is obtaining a card, using the card, and reloading the card with more value.

 One of the benefits of a prepaid debit card is that a person does not need to apply or pass a credit check to obtain one.
 If a person has had problems with bounced checks that are reported to the ChexSystem, they may no longer be eligible for a checking account.
-This would prevent them from getting a traditional debit card.
 Prepaid debit cards do not check the ChexSystem.
 Anyone is eligible to use prepaid debit cards regardless of their credit scores or their financial history.

-After the initial money from the initial loading has been spent, additional funds will need to be loaded onto the card.
-In order to do this the prepaid debit card also must be registered in your name.
-This is a legal requirement in order to prevent money laundering.
+Once you’ve spent the initial money loaded onto the card, you’ll need to add more funds.
+To do this, the prepaid debit card must be registered in your name.
+This registration is a legal step aimed at preventing money laundering.

 - Having a participating merchant load money onto the account.
 There are hundreds of thousands of places throughout the United States where you can provide cash and have that cash loaded onto an existing prepaid debit card.

-- Direct deposit can be set up to automatically load pay checks onto prepaid debit cards.
+- Direct deposit can be set up to automatically load pay checks.

-- A prepaid debit card issuer may also have a phone app that allow you to remotely deposit a personal check onto the card.
+- The issuer may also have a phone app that allow you to remotely deposit a personal check.

 - Transferring money directly from an existing savings, checking account, or even from another prepaid debit card.